 Enable Camera Rotation Fix

-Removed in version 8.1 as underlying bug resolved in iOS
+Removed in version 8.1 as underlying bug resolved in iOS update

 This setting compensates for a bug where iOS 8 orients the camera incorrectly.

 We have submitted a bug report to Apple regarding this issue.
 If the bug is addressed in a future version of iOS, turning this setting off should restore the previous camera behavior.

 Kiosk Pro uses web caching to temporarily store certain files and pages to increase the speed of page loading and to reduce bandwidth usage.
 To apply any changes to this setting, you must exit the app to the device's Home screen and relaunch it.

 This setting is only applied in Plus and Enterprise when the app's Browser Engine setting is set to UIWebView.